AtharvChandratre/CourseProject/README.md

  <img src="./VideoThumbnail.png" alt="Watch the video" width="1000" height="500" border="10" />
 </a>

-### Note - Documentation is in the Documentation.pdf file in the root directory.

 ## How to use the code
 Required software:
 - Python 3